 All schools have to spend the sport funding on improving their provision of PE and sport, but there is freedom to choose how we do it.
 At Wheatlands Primary School we recognise the contribution of PE to the health and well-being of the children.
 In addition, we believe that an innovative and varied PE curriculum and extra-curricular opportunities have a positive influence on the concentration, attitude and academic achievement of all children.

-It’s been an action packed eight weeks in terms of sport for Wheatlands children!
-The sports calendar kicked off with the Go Run For Fun event which saw children from Years 4, 5 and 6 run a mile around Redcar Rugby Field.
+Autumn Update - The sports calendar kicked off with the Go Run For Fun event which saw children from Years 4, 5 and 6 run a mile around Redcar Rugby Field.
 This was followed up by William and Ellie, along with their chosen helpers, delivering five assemblies and running lunch time activities for all year groups.
 It was fair to say that the children did a great job.

 Year 4 children enjoyed a great day at the Tag Rugby Mega fest and the following day the children who attended delivered some of the activities to the children who did not go.
 Year 4 will also be finishing off this half term’s sport when they attend the Tri Golf Festival at Saltburn Golf Club.

 Years 5 and 6 have also been busy at tag rugby competitions and at the cross country competition there were amazing performances from all of the Year 3, 4, 5 and 6 children who took part.
 We even had some children who qualified for the Tees Valley final at Stewarts Park with Lewis and Andrew finishing 1st and 3rd respectively in their event.
 Key Stage 1 and Reception children have also enjoyed taking part in the Funky Monkey and Multi Skills invasion festivals this half term.